 Caramelised Banana Sauce

-- Pancake Batter : Weigh and mix together the flours, sugar, baking powder, bicarbonate of soda and salt in a large bowl.
-Give a little whisk to fully combine and ensure all lumps are completely broken down.
+- Weigh and mix together the flours, sugar, baking powder, bicarbonate of soda and salt in a large bowl, making sure all are fully combined.
 Set aside.

 - In a separate bowl, beat together the buttermilk, mashed banana, eggs, melted coconut oil and vanilla paste, until thoroughly combined, light and airy.

-- Make a well in the centre of the flour mixture and pour the liquid into the bowl on top.
+- Make a well in the centre of the flour mixture and pour the liquid into the bowl.

-- Stir the mixture briefly to combine slightly and then whisk until the ingredients are evenly amalgamated.
-Do not over mix.
+- Stir the mixture briefly and then whisk until the ingredients are just evenly amalgamated.
+Be careful not to over-mix.

 - Let the mixture sit for 5 minutes whilst the bicarbonate of soda activates.